MisterE123/StructuralAnalysisSoftware/README.md

 enter the test_trusses folder and run any of the three example test trusses
     This will solve each test truss, and display the results using the graph_truss script

+Use the stiffness_matrix.py as an importable library.
+    The test_trusses folder contains 3 examples of usage.